CLIMATE

 - The North and South Slave Regions

-Source: A Preliminary State of Knowledge of Valued Components for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit - Final Draft.
-February 2002; updated February 2005 and June 2007.
+This summary is based on: A Preliminary State of Knowledge of Valued Compnents for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit.
+February, 2002; updated February 2005.

 - NWT Environmental Audit 2005 - Supplementary Report on the Status of the Environment